warden-protocol/wardenprotocol/contracts/README.md

 Now we are ready to interact with our contract!

-# Interacting with Contract
+## Interacting with Contract

-You can query it's state, for example, let's list all existing keys:
+You can query its state, for example, let's list all existing keys:

 ```shell
 wardend query wasm contract-state smart $contract '{ "warden_all_keys": {"pagination":{"limit":0,"reverse":false}, "derive_wallets":[]} }'--chain-id warden